cavra/RDBMS/README.md

 Style:

-- [ ] Program follows convention linked above as far as we are aware
+- [ ] Program follows typical Java convention as we are aware
 - [x] Program is well documented with clear, concise comments

 ## Notes